Why illegal dumping is costing us all and why it is not just a council problem

 They are overwhelmed.

-Dumping happens at night.
-In isolated areas.
-Without witnesses.
+Dumping happens at night, in isolated areas, and without witnesses.
 By the time it is discovered, the person responsible is long gone.

 Yes, fines exist.
 But they rely on being able to identify the offender.
 No number plate.
 No evidence.
 No prosecution.